talkable/talkable-docs/source/web_hooks/referral.rst

    <h2>When does Talkable call the Referral Webhook?</h2>

-Talkable Referral Webhook is triggered any time an Advocate referral status has become “Approved” or “Unblocked” specifically for a Friend purchase or event.
+Talkable Referral Webhook is triggered any time an Advocate referral status has become “Approved” specifically for a Friend purchase or event.

 **Note:** Referral Webhook triggers only for Advocate rewards specifically from a Friend Purchase or Friend Event (such as signup event or subscription purchase event).